raimohanska/nulzzzblog/2012_11_04_Bacon_Tutorial_I.md

 How to improve this code?
 With MVC frameworks.
 Nope.
 Object-oriented design?
 Maybe.
 You'll end up with more code and better structure, but iIt will still be hard to separate concerns cleanly...

+No matter what, you'll need to store the UI state, like whether or not an AJAX request is pending, somewhere.
+And you need to trigger things like enabling/disabling the button somewhere, and usually in many places, as in the code above.
+This introduces dependencies in all the wrong places.
+Now many different parts of code need to know about updating the status of the button, while it should be the other way around.

+With the well-known Observer pattern (say, jQuery custom events) you can do some decoupling, so that you'll have an Observer that observes many events and then updates the button state.
+But, this does not solve the problem of providing the updateButtonState function with all the relevant data.
+So you'll end up using one mechanism for triggering state update and another one for maintaining required mutable state.
+No good.

+Wouldn't it be great if you had some abstraction for a signal/property that you can observe and also compose, so that the "button enabled" state would be a composite signal/property constructed from all the required input signals?

+Say yes.

+Good.
+Use Bacon.js.
+The Property class is just that: a composable signal representing the state of something.
+The EventStream class is a composable signal representing distinct events.
+Define the following signals:

+    var username = ..
+    var fullname = ..
+    var buttonClick = ..

+The rest is just composition.
+But hey, I'll get to that in the next posting.